-Northern Lights that have glorified Tromso in front of the world, but the happening city also gives people ample of reasons to await Christmas glitz, which puts Tromso among the top Christmas holiday destinations in Europe.
+Northern Lights have glorified Tromso in front of the world, but the happening city also gives people ample reasons to await Christmas glitz, which puts Tromso among the top Christmas holiday destination in Europe.

 Plenty of outdoor activities, nightlife, and amazing local food make Tromso one of the perfect places to plan your Christmas in Europe.

 Highlights of Christmas in Tromso: Spectacularly decked up downtown, beautiful Christmas market, and live concerts are just perfect to bask in the festivities.